chenxingqiang/jax-sklearn/doc/modules/feature_extraction.rst

 Feature extraction
 ==================

-.. currentmodule:: sklearn.feature_extraction
+.. currentmodule:: xlearn.feature_extraction

-The :mod:`sklearn.feature_extraction` module can be used to extract features in a format supported by machine learning algorithms from datasets consisting of formats such as text and image.
+The :mod:`xlearn.feature_extraction` module can be used to extract features in a format supported by machine learning algorithms from datasets consisting of formats such as text and image.